The Future

 Trails

-Through partnerships, the Estate will develop a network of interpretive trails throughout its 529 acres, over and through terrain that varies from secluded wooded areas to open agricultural fields, and to impressive waterscapes.
-A Sculptural Forest will add to the cultural aspects of the property.
+Through collaboration, the Estate will continue to develop a network of interpretive trails throughout its 529 acres, over and through terrain that varies from secluded wooded areas to open agricultural fields, and to impressive waterscapes.
+Glenaladale Sculpture Forest now adds to the cultural aspects of the property and will be extended going forward.

 Archaeology